mbchang/data-driven-characters/README.md

 ```
 Now you can [chat with Evelyn on character.ai](https://c.ai/c/be5UgphMggDyaf504SSdAdrlV2LHyEgFQZDA5WuQfgw).

+## About
+This repo generates [character.ai](https://beta.character.ai/) character descriptions from an existing corpus of text.
+It uses `gpt_3.5_turbo` to summarize the corpus and `gpt4` to generate character descriptions from the corpus.
+The character descriptions can be direclty copied to create a character on character.ai.

 ## Installation
 To install the data_driven_character_chat package, you need to clone the repository and install the dependencies.